Fabalin/Pewlett-Hackard-Analysis/README.md

 ### Challenge
 The Challenge portion of the analysis will group the reitrement eligable employees by their titles to assess the mangitude of vacant positions to fill based on job type.
 In prepartion for the silver tusnami, the company wishes to implement a mentorship program to support existing employees who were born during 1965.
 Mentorship eligable employees will also be identified as well.

+An Additional Analysis will be performed to assess the retirement status across departments with further refinement for retirement eligibility based on hire dates between 1985 to 1988.
+The results are captured in the Analysis_Images folder but their respective CSV files were omitted.

 ## Results